 Step 2- Apply online

 You apply for Tier 4 entry clearance outside the UK, in the country where you live or where you have nationality.
-You can apply online, unless you are in Cuba, North Korea or Zimbabwe where you must apply in person.
+You can apply online, unless you are in North Korea where you must apply in person.

-The online form asks you to specify which type of Tier 4 application you are making:
+The online form asks you to select the visa type as follows:

 Check the visa processing times in your home country for an indication of how long it will take for your application to be processed.

 Step 3- Score 40 points